qelectrotech/qelectrotech-doc/source/users/basics/help.rst

 To support the user, tooltips are displayed when the mouse arrow is placed on an icon from the `toolbars`_.
 A tooltip is a short message which defines the action corresponding to the icon.

-QElectroTech also allows the display from tooltips, or short descrition panels, at many different areas and objets from the main window.
-These panels are not diplayed automatically with the placement of the mouse arrow on the object or area.
+QElectroTech also allows the display from tooltips, or short description panels, at many different areas and objects from the main window.
+These panels are not displayed automatically with the placement of the mouse arrow on the object or area.

 1. Select **Help > What's this?** menu item.
 2. Press on the object or area to display the description.